The North Texas Food Bank’s Response to Covid-19

 - We are taking necessary measures to ensure all employees, visitors, and persons served who are experiencing any symptoms of illness stay home and avoid contact

 - Prior to each shift NTFB staffers and members of the Texas National Guard will have their temperature checked

-- We are creating additional spacing between volunteer groups on the volunteer floor
+- We are creating additional spacing between the groups working on the volunteer floor

 - External facing staff have been provided with sanitizing kits to safeguard themselves and the public

 - Hand sanitizing stations are available across the volunteer floor

 - Tools used during each shift will be cleaned after each shift

 - High touch surfaces will be cleaned frequently